-To evaluate the transmission of video using SMPT mechanisms we have developed comprehensive simulation programs based on ptolemy and ns-2.
-Because of space constraints we give here only a brief overview of the simulation programs and refer the interested reader to [11] for details.
+To evaluate the transmission of video using SMPT mechanisms we have developed comprehensive simulation programs based on ptolemy [17] and ns-2 [16].
+Because of space constraints we give here only a brief overview of the simulation programs and refer the interested reader to [8] for details.
 In our simulations we consider a scenario where multiple distributed wireless (and possibly mobile) terminals transmit video (exactly one stream per terminal) to a central base station.
 We chose this uplink transmission scenario within a wireless cell to fix ideas.
 Our SMPT mechanisms do not rely on the cellular structure; in fact with our SMPT mechanisms each wireless terminal schedules its LPDU transmissions without any knowledge of the other terminals' activities.
-(The wireless terminals only "feel" each other through the shared interference environment within the cell.)
-The simulation programs simulate the entire network protocol stack at each sending terminal and the corresponding protocol stacks at the With slow-start SMPT, the terminal starts building a ramp whenever more than one LPDU is in the queue.
-The terminal increases the number of used codes by one for each slot in which all LPDUs are acknowledged up to the maximum of R codes.
+(The wireless terminals only "feel" each other through the shared interference environment (within the cell).)
+The simulation programs simulate the entire network protocol stack at each sending terminal and the corresponding protocol stacks at the base station (which serves as a receiver for the video streams).